neuland/multigit/README.md

  - /usr/work/hal9000/life\_support
  - /usr/work/hal9000/camera

-and you would have grouped the repositories into like this:
+and you would have grouped the repositories like this:

  - Backend systems: base, persistence, reasoning and logic
  - Frontend systems: speech\_synthesis and light\_control